 4. U.S. Government or HistoryNO

-No credit given for U.S. Government or History because a survey course in American government or history is an option, but not required, to fulfill the "Social Sciences" and "History" requirements, respectively.
+No credit given for U.S. Government or History because a survey course in American government is an option, but not required, to fulfill the "Social Sciences" requirement.

 No credit given for Economics because a survey course in economics is an option, but not required, to fulfill the "Social Sciences" requirement.